Absolutely delicious shaken cocktail with sweet, sour and bitter flavors – a rosemary-scented blood orange negroni!

 I made the drink a Negroni by adding some gin and vermouth, muddled the rosemary rather than set it on fire, and used fresh blood orange and lemon juice with some sugar to replace the fresh sour mix they use at the bar.

-For more on perfecting egg white cocktail foam, I liked this tutorial by Jamie Boudreau.
+For more on perfecting egg white cocktail foam, check out this tutorial.

 - 1 egg white